pantheon-systems/documentation/source/_docs/select-plan.md

 A plan upgrade will result in a prorated charge to your account; A prorated credit will be issued for any downgrades.

-### Downgrade to Sandbox
+### Downgrade to Free
-The following should be considered before downgrading your site from a paid plan to Sandbox:
+The following should be considered before downgrading your site from a paid plan to Free:

 * All domains added to Pantheon environments will be removed.
 If you decide to return to a paid plan in the future, you will need to add the domains again in desired environments.

-### Downgrade to Personal
+### Downgrade to Basic
-The following should be considered before switching to a Personal plan:
+The following should be considered before switching to a Basic plan:

 * The [Redis addon service](/docs/redis/) will be disabled.
 * The [Solr](/docs/solr) addon service will be disabled.

-Before moving to a Personal plan, we recommend preparing the site by disabling Redis and Solr from within WordPress or Drupal.
+Before moving to a Basic plan, we recommend preparing the site by disabling Redis and Solr from within WordPress or Drupal.
 #### Disable Redis
 * Drupal sites will need to disable the [Redis](https://www.drupal.org/project/redis) module as well as remove the Redis configuration from `settings.php`.
 * WordPress sites will need to remove the [WP Redis](https://wordpress.org/plugins/wp-redis/) drop-in plugin.